Trashed (game show): Trashing

 When an item was to be trashed, plexiglass shields were put in place to protect the teams and audience from flying debris and Mark Fite (referred to as "Mark the Trasher") carried out the destruction, occasionally assisted by show model/announcer Andrea Wagner.
 Methods of trashing included crushing, detonation, irreparable defacement, and cutting to pieces.
 If the intended trashing failed to destroy the item to Fite's satisfaction, he would finish the job by smashing it with a sledgehammer.

 Survival round

-One member of each team put him/herself at risk of being trashed, while their partners answered 150-point toss-up questions for 39 seconds.
+One member of each team put herself or himself at risk of being trashed, while their partners answered 150-point toss-up questions for 39 seconds.
 Every question could be answered with one of three similar-sounding choices listed by Hardwick, such as "C. Everett Koop", "C. Thomas Howell", and "C. B. DeMille".
 When time ran out, the higher-scoring team won a prize and advanced to the bonus round, while the at-risk contestant on the losing team was subjected to a messy and/or humiliating punishment.
 The losers received a cheap, tacky parting gift (such as a Simpsons chess set) and were also required to do 10 hours of community service.